System Architecture

 1. Receive source type and document data

-2. Select classification strategy (Fathom or HelpScout)
+2. Extract content and source emails via strategy (Fathom or HelpScout)

 • Input Format: